-Surf this page listing the status of 112 in the European Union countries as of 1999.
+Surf this page listing the status of 112 in the European Union countries.

 - In March, 2000 officials of the National Emergency Number Association (NENA) visited Columbia (South America) to assist officials there with plans to establish a nationwide three-digit emergency number.
 So far, they've planned on using the number 1-2-3 instead of 9-1-1.

 - Also review a state-by-state list of mobile emergency numbers.

 - We've downloaded the latest

 list of emergency numbers from the European Telecommunications Office, listing the numbers used by its 43 members countries.
 In many cases, these countries use several numbers.
 Note above that the 15 European Union countries are moving towards a single number--112.